SECTION 9: FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET: COMPLETE CONDOMINIUM GUIDE

 Using a British Virgin Islands (BVI) Company to Purchase Property in Phuket

-For some buyers exploring foreign freehold property ownership in Phuket, succession planning is a key consideration.
+For some buyers exploring foreign freehold condo ownership in Phuket, succession planning is a key consideration.
 One effective approach is to purchase a condominium, or in some cases a villa, through an offshore company.

 While companies can be registered in jurisdictions such as the Seychelles, Mauritius, or the Turks and Caicos Islands, the British Virgin Islands (BVI) remains the most popular choice for property holding.
 BVI companies are well established, globally recognised, and offer competitive annual running costs, making them a preferred option for long-term ownership and inheritance planning.